 Bio-identical hormone Replacement Therapy: BHRT

-Our doctors are specially trained in the use of BHRT and have the knowledge and experience of how to apply it effectively for many health concerns.
+Our doctors trained in the use of BHRT and have the knowledge and experience of how to apply it effectively for many health concerns.
 BHRT can be used to relieve symptoms of hormone imbalance or deficiency while keeping your safety at the forefront.
 Bio-identical hormones are extracts from plants that are exactly like the hormones your own body makes.
 BHRT is designed to optimize your body’s own hormone levels, whether they have declined through age or because of an underlying condition.
 Bio-identical hormones that can be used include: estradiol, estriol, progesterone, and thyroid.
 They come in the form of a cream or gel, which is the most effective delivery system.
 Topical application is best because its absorption into the bloodstream bypasses the liver, which allows the proper form of hormone making it to its sites of action throughout the body.
 In contrast when hormones are administered orally, they undergo conversions in the liver, resulting in undesired forms (metabolites) of hormone.
 In fact, some of these metabolites are what contribute to cancer and other unwanted side effects from non-bioidentical hormone replacement therapy.

 Who should use BHRT?

 Certain symptoms of hormone imbalance point to the need for specific lab testing to determine if BHRT is suitable to the case.

 Symptoms for men and women include but are not limited to: fatigue, depression, hair loss, weight gain, muscle atrophy, low energy levels, insomnia, mood swings, hot flashes, night sweats, and anxiety.
 Often these are the result of normal changes with age, such as menopause and andropause.
 BHRT can relieve their symptoms.

 Our trained Naturopathic Doctors will review your lab results to determine if BHRT will be beneficial for you.